yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

 date: 2014-07-24
 tags: rultor devops
 description:
-  Rultor.com is a bot that talks to you via Github issue tracking and helps you merge pull requests by passing them through a full testing cycle
+  Rultor.com is a bot that talks to you via GitHub issue tracking and helps you merge pull requests by passing them through a full testing cycle
 keywords: